Year of Strategic Significance

 |Net income attributable to Franklin Electric Co., Inc., to sales||%||7.0||8.3||7.9||6.7||8.5|

 |Net income attributable to Franklin Electric Co., Inc., to average total assets||%||7.0||7.7||7.0||6.6||8.1|

 |Number of common shares outstanding||46,630||46,376||46,219||47,594||47,715|

 |Market price range|

 - (a) In 2016, the Company adopted Financial Accounting Standard Board ("FASB") Accounting Standard Update ("ASU") 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
-This ASU required retrospective adoption; therefore, years 2015, 2014, 2013, and 2012 were restated above to reflect the adoption of the ASU.
-See Footnote 2 of the Company’s 2016 Form 10-K for additional information regarding this ASU
+This ASU required retrospective adoption; therefore, years 2015, 2014, and 2013 were restated above to reflect the adoption of the ASU.

 - (c) Includes the results of operations of the Company's 100% wholly owned subsidiary, Bombas Leao S.A., since its acquisition in the second quarter of 2014, and 90% of the Company's owned subsidiary, Impo Motor Pompa Sanayi ve Ticaret A.S., since the Company's acquisition of an additional 10% in the second quarter of 2014.